ilios/user-guide/courses-and-sessions/courses/view-learning-materials.md

 ## Download File (available for any file)

-Any file can be downloaded.

-Acrobat .pdf files have been configured so they can be viewed in an "inline" manner without requiring the file to be downloaded.
-One thing to consider doing this is that if the window gets closed after viewing a .pdf file, you will have to log back in to Ilios as this action closes that application.
 Any file can be downloaded as shown above by the orange arrow.

-With .pdf files, they will open up for viewing and be downloaded to your storage device's default.
+It is worth noting that .pdf files have been configured so they can be viewed in an "inline" manner without requiring the file to be downloaded.
+One thing to consider doing this is that if the window gets closed after viewing and not downloading a .pdf file, you will have to log back in to Ilios as this action closes the application.
+Use the back button on the broswer to return to the previous location in Ilios after viewing, but not downloading, a file.

 ## Copy Link (available for any Learning Material)